godinezsteven1/AI-SignLanguage/README.md

 # AI Sign Language Project

 ## Overview
-This project aims to recognize and translate sign languages using a CNN or RNN model (LSTM).
+This project aims to recognize and translate sign languages using a CNN model (LSTM).
 It leverages TensorFlow, Mediapipe, and NLP for feature extraction, model training, and text correction.

 ## Setup Instructions